culturing/poems/Poems/2023-02-21/03 Nutrition by Faith Alone.md

 Call it Nutrition by Faith Alone.
 All that matters is that *we believe*, as if no thing has substance, as if, to use Plato mistakenly, thoughts are more real than things.
-But we doubt that, and say so, but know of know other.
+But we doubt that, and say so, but know of no other.
 I wonder what Asia would think?